neildavis/RealDashCanServerQt/README.md

 make
 ```
 ### Xcode (macOS)
-From the root directory, create a buld dir and use cmake to create your Xcode project file and open with Xcode
+From the root directory, create a build dir and use cmake to create your Xcode project file and open with Xcode
 ```bash
 mkdir build
 cd build